Ernst Meyer (German politician): First World War

-Following the trial of Karl Liebknecht for his anti-war activities, Meyer went into hiding together with his comrades Luxemburg and Mehring.
+Meyer was arrested twice during the war, and following the trial of Karl Liebknecht for his anti-war activities in 1916, Meyer went into hiding together with his comrades Luxemburg and Mehring.
+During this time Meyer conducted experimental psychological studies on war veterans in Nuremberg, and in 1918 he became head of the Russian Telegraph Agency in Berlin.

-At the end of 1918 the Spartacus League became the Communist Party of Germany (KPD).
-Meyer was elected as one of the twelve members of the Zentrale (Central Committee) of the new organization.
+German Revolution

-During the German Revolution of 1918–19, Meyer emerged to serve on the editorial board of Die Rote Fahne (The Red Flag), the official organ of the Communist Party.
-He was a founding member of the Communist Party of Germany in December 1918 and was elected by the founding congress to the governing Central Committee of the new organization.
+Following the German Revolution in November 1918, Meyer and his colleagues were able to come out fo hiding.
+At the end of the year, the Spartacus League merged with other radical groups to form the Communist Party of Germany (KPD).
+Meyer was a founding member and was elected one of the twelve members of the Zentrale (Central Committee) of the new organization.
+He served on the editorial board of Die Rote Fahne (The Red Flag), the official organ of the KPD.